za3k/za3k.com/archive/ninjas.md

 # Ninjas Ninjas Ninjas!
 Written: 2021-02-08 by Zachary Vance.
 Version [1](/archived/ninjas1.md) 2

-*Ninjas Ninjas Ninjas!* is a fast-paced storytelling game about how damn cool ninjas are, for 3 more or players (instructions are written for 3).
-It's designed to last 15-30 minutes--how long exactly is up to the players.
-New events and challenges happen rapidly, and which player is doing what shifts quickly.
+*Ninjas Ninjas Ninjas!* is a fast-paced storytelling game about how damn cool ninjas are, for 3 players exactly.
+It's designed to last 15-30 minutes.

 Audience: *Ninjas Ninjas Ninjas!* is not for complete beginners to storytelling games.
 There is very little guidance from the rules about what story to tell or how.

 Each player controls a young journeyman ninja taking his/her/their final ninja exam.
 The three ninjas work together as a team to accomplish their goal.
 At all times one ninja is in **Front**.
 Front is the "player" who is actively deciding what to do, while the other ninjas throw problems at them and reward them with points.

+New events and challenges happen rapidly, and which player is doing what shifts quickly.
 Storytelling focuses on the ninjas being cool, and quick progress.
 Detailed description always illustrates just how COOL the ninja team and their moves are.
 It DOESN'T talk about the scenery, plot details, motives and emotions, or whether the enemies are also cool.

-The goals of the game are to be super awesome, and throw as many **stars** as possible as quickly as possible.
+The goals of the game are to be super awesome while accomplishing the mission, and throw as many **stars** as possible as quickly as possible.

+**Supplies needed**: None are mandatory, but coins, paper, or a timer may help.
+- I recommend using your fingers to track stars, but you can also pass around nickels to track throwing stars.
-**Supplies needed**: None, in the worst case.
-Ideally, each player tracks how many stars they have thrown--you tally in front of you on paper, or take a penny from a stack in the middle whenever you throw a star.
-If you wish, you can play with a timer.
-If your group has trouble keeping track mentally, you can also use nine nickels to track throwing stars.
+- If you want to grade your exam exactly (guessing is fine), each player tracks how many stars they have thrown.
+To keep track, tally in front of you on paper, or take a penny from a stack in the middle whenever you throw a star.
+- If you wish, you can play with a timer.

 ## Suggested Progression
 I've designed the rules to introduce complexity gradually.
 Feel free to progress faster or not at all, but here are my suggestions.
 - In game 1, play with none of the optional rules, and without keeping track of **stars**.
-- In game 2, add the Exam Score and start keeping track of stars.
+- In game 2, add keep track of Stars and add the Exam Score.
 The goal of *Ninjas Ninjas Ninjas* is to throw as many stars as possible.
 - In game 3, add Roles.
 Play 3 games total with Roles, so every player gets to try every Role.
 - In game 6, you are now playing the real game.
 Start ramping up the speed until you're doing things without thinking first.
 - In game 6, add a timer.
 The timer is explained under Setup and Exam.
 - In game 8, make up your own cool ninja hand signals to replace all the yelling you've been doing.
 - In game 10, add the Role Swapping rule, which makes things extra crazy.
 You need to have memorized the Roles already.

-## Setup
+## Setup (option 1, quickstart)
-### Option 1: Quickstart
 One player shouts "Red!".
 One shouts "Blue!".
 One shouts "Green!".
 They immediately start playing.

 - The Place is feudal Japan.
 There are no fireballs, cell phones, guns, or foreigners.
 Ninjas are super-humanly stealthy, quick, and skilled.
 Generally the tone is realistic.